qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/index.rst

 .. figure::  beta_correlation.png
    :align:   center

-* **Beta Correlation**: Identifies a correlation between the distance matrix and a numeric sample metadata category
+* **Calculate beta correlation**: Identifies a correlation between the distance matrix and a numeric sample metadata category
  * **Distance-matrix** (required): Matrix of distances between pairs of samples
  * **Correlation method** (required): Correlation test being applied
   * **Spearman** [88](../references.rst): Measures if there is a linear relationship between 2 variables